How We Treat

 • Soft Tissue Treatment

-We use Active Release Technique, Graston and cupping to address dysfunction in the soft tissue.
+We use Active Release Technique, Graston, and cupping to address dysfunction in the soft tissue.
 This helps release tension in the muscle and can provide instant relief.

 • Prescribed Exercise

-Once we have finished our hands on treatment we will prescribe rehabilitation exercises to start building resiliency.
+Once we have finished our hands-on treatment, we will prescribe rehabilitation exercises to start building resiliency.

-Manual therapy can influence the body quickly but to ensure that those changes are lasting we have to load the tissue with exercise.
+Manual therapy can influence the body quickly, but to ensure that those changes are lasting, we have to load the tissue with exercise.

 Continuing Education and Techniques used by Dr. Chris